-If you are under 35 and you are well and healthy and not unduly stressed, and do not have a history of failed IVF cycles, then you might choose to have acupuncture just on the day of embryo transfer to increase the chance of embryo implantation.
+If you are under 35 and you are well and healthy and not unduly stressed, and do not have a history of failed IVF cycles, then you might choose to have acupuncture if you feel stressed or fatigued.

-If you would like a bit of extra support during the cycle then come once or twice a week in the month before egg collection.
-Acupuncture during this time regulates the stress hormones which may have an impact on follicle development and implantation of the embryo (reference).
+If you would like a bit of extra support then come once or twice a week in the month before egg collection.

-If you have had previous failed IVF cycles then think about doing a few months of preparation with traditional Chinese medicine (acupuncture and herbs and lifestyle) at one of the recommended specialist fertility clinics before you embark on another IVF cycle.
-It is often the case that “preparing the soil before planting the seed” can beneficially affect outcomes.
+If you have had previous failed IVF cycles then think about doing some preparation with traditional Chinese medicine (acupuncture and herbs and lifestyle) before you embark on another IVF cycle.
+It may be the case that “preparing the soil before planting the seed” can affect outcomes.

 Is it a good idea to have acupuncture after egg collection?

-Yes, many IVF patients have found that it is very useful to have acupuncture following the egg collection.
-IVF side effects are often more marked after this procedure, because even though the eggs have been removed the hormone levels are still very high.
+Some IVF patients have found that it is very useful to have acupuncture in the days following the egg collection.
+Local discomfort is often more marked after this procedure, because even though the eggs have been removed the hormone levels are still very high.

 The empty follicles often fill up again with fluid, so the feeling of abdomen fullness may persist.
-Some women experience cramping in the abdomen for a few days following egg collection; this tends to quickly subside with acupuncture treatment.
+Some women experience cramping in the abdomen for a few days following egg collection; moving the qi with acupuncture may reduce this discomfort.

 How does acupuncture help relieve side effects?

 One of the things you hear a lot about in acupuncture circles is qi and blood flow.
-One of the mechanisms behind the effectiveness of acupuncture is its capacity to promote the circulation of blood and fluids which has the effect of reducing tissue swelling and inflammation.
-And movement of the qi reduces pain and discomfort.
-Thus IVF side effects like abdomen pain and swelling, headaches and breast soreness can be quickly relieved.
-Regulating the movement of qi levels out moods swings and reduces fatigue.
+One of the aims behind acupuncture treatment is promotion of qi and blood circulation to help reduce swelling and discomfort.
+Thus IVF side effects like abdomen pain and swelling, headaches and breast soreness may be moderated.
+Regulating the movement of qi can also help to level out moods swings and reduces fatigue.

 How does acupuncture work to increase pregnancy rates in IVF patients?

 This is something we want to discover too.
-Many doctors think that the acupuncture performed at the time of transfer reduces any uterine contractions which might cause an embryo to be expelled or inhibit an embryo from successfully implanting.
+Some doctors think that the acupuncture performed at the time of embryo transfer reduces any uterine contractions which can reduce implantation rate.
 Some studies support this theory but others do not.
-The acupuncture points used after the embryo transfer are points which we know have a moderating effect on the immune system, and this may prevent rejection of embryos in some women.
+The acupuncture points used after the embryo transfer are points which may have a moderating effect on the immune system, and thus may help implantation.
 It may be also be the case that a certain type of patient benefits from acupuncture and others don’t.
 This would explain the variability in the trial results to date.
 More research is needed to determine the mechanism at work.